thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 This alias allows choosing a single group of entities, which can be a customer group, an asset group, or a device group.
 In the example was created an alias that filters a group of devices, which in this case is Irrigation systems.

-Let's learn how to add a group entities alias:
+Let's learn how to add a Group entities alias:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.